GryBsh/NabuNetSim/README.md

 ## Known Issues

-- > Use IshkurCPM with multiple connections at your own risk, should be solved in future by Client Storage Isolation.
 - > macOS ARM64 (Apple Silicon) builds were not signed, for the moment, please use the X64 build.
 - > While using the X64 build on macOS, the serial port may not work.
 - > RetroNet support is experimental.
-- > Only one client way open and use the RetroNet TCP Server at a time, because the RetroNet was designed that way.
+- > Only one client way open and use the RetroNet TCP Server at a time, because RetroNet was designed that way.
 - > NHACP support is experimental.
 - > Python support is experimental, and probably doesn't work on non-Windows platforms.
 - > JavaScript support is experimental.